 William and Amy were the parents of at least 8 known children, one of them being my fourth great-grandfather William JOHNSON (1793-1845) born about 1793 on Lick Run, Greenbrier County in old Virginia, now West Virginia.

-William’s oldest brother Rev. John Brown JOHNSON was born in 1777 in Botetourt or Augusta County.
+William’s oldest brother Rev. John JOHNSON1 was born in 1777 in Botetourt or Augusta County.
 Their father may have been away from home for long periods of time due to his military service during the Revolutionary War (1775-1784).
-In any case the next child Nelson JOHNSON was born about 1782.
-In Laidley’s 1911 History Nelson is named as one of the four sons of William JOHNSON Sr..
-Other sources have him listed as the son of Benjamin JOHNSON.
+In any case, the next child Nelson JOHNSON was born about 1782.
+In Laidley’s 1911 History2 Nelson is named as one of the four sons of William JOHNSON Sr. Other sources3 have him listed as the son of Benjamin JOHNSON.

-In a biography of Julian M. Johnson, grandson of William Jr., William Sr. moved to what is now Monroe County, West Virginia, after the end of the Revolutionary War and lived there a number of years.
+William Johnson Sr. moved to what is now Monroe County, West Virginia, after the end of the Revolutionary War and lived there for a number of years.4

 William’s youngest sister Elizabeth (1799-1840) was born the year after the family moved to Kanawha County.

-These would be the only two marriages of his children that William JOHNSON Sr. would live to see.
-William died 22 December 1805 and was buried near Swiss in present-day Nicholas County, West Virginia.
+William JOHNSON Sr. would only live to see these two children marry.
+He died on 22 December 1805 and was buried near Swiss in present-day Nicholas County, West Virginia.14

-Following their father’s death the children lived with their mother Amy until one by one they married and started their own families.
-Mary “Polly” married Benjamin DARLINGTON (1775-1853) on 23 April 1810 in Kanawha County and was with her new husband when the 1810 census was enumerated.
-Amy was with her single children and close to son John and daughter Susannah who had married SIMS siblings.
+Following their father’s death, the children lived with their mother Amy until one by one they married and started their own families.
+Mary “Polly” married Benjamin DARLINGTON (1775-1853) on 23 April 1810 in Kanawha County.15 She was with her husband when the 1810 census was enumerated.
+Amy was with her single children and close to son John and daughter Susannah who had married the SIMS siblings.

 Kanawha County, (West) Virginia